sarajchi/ppo-dynamic-trajectory-tracking/README.md

 ---
 ## Trajectory Representation

-The target trajectory is represented as a continuous circular Cartesian path in 3D space.
+The target trajectory is represented as a continuous circular Cartesian trajectory in the XY plane with a fixed Z coordinate.

 At each simulation timestep, the desired target position is generated from a parameterised circular trajectory: